Joshua Slocum: Family at sea

-Shortly before Christmas 1870, Slocum and the Washington put in at Sydney.
-There, in about a month's time, he met, courted, and married a young woman named Virginia Albertina Walker.
-Their marriage took place on January 31, 1871.
+On 9 January 1871, Slocum and the Constitution put in at Sydney.
+There he met, courted, and married Virginia Albertina Walker.
+They were married on January 31, 1871 and the couple left Sydney on the Constitution the following day.
 Miss Walker, quite coincidentally, was an American whose New York family had migrated west to California at the time of the 1849 gold rush and eventually continued on, by ship, to settle in Australia.
 She sailed with Slocum, and, over the next thirteen years, the couple had seven children, all born at sea or foreign ports.
 Four children, sons Victor, Benjamin Aymar, and James Garfield, and daughter Jessie, survived to adulthood.

 In Alaska, the Washington was wrecked when she dragged her anchor during a gale, ran ashore, and broke up.
 Slocum, however, at considerable risk to himself, managed to save his wife, the crew, and much of the cargo, bringing all back to port safely in the ship's open boats.
 The owners of the shipping company that had employed Slocum were so impressed by this feat of ingenuity and leadership, they gave him the command of the Constitution which he sailed to Hawaii and the west coast of Mexico.

 His next command was the Benjamin Aymar, a merchant vessel in the South Seas trade.
 However, the owner, strapped for cash, sold the vessel out from under Slocum, and he and Virginia found themselves stranded in the Philippines without a ship.